 Regarding sex, there are few healthy men on the planet today that in social settings do not respond, outwardly or otherwise, to the attention of a high status, attractive 20-30 something woman.
 This is salient stimuli, irrespective of the mans marital status.
 But here is one example of where nature and nurture mesh.
-Despite the fact that 99% of our history is polygynous, modern culture precludes men from running around pell mell chasing women - we have rules, laws, and institutions like marriage and such.
-Though 'habituation' of various things, may at least partially explain the 60%+ divorce rate in modern society.
-Grass is greener and such...
+Despite the fact that 99+% of our history is polygynous, modern culture precludes men from running around pell mell chasing women - we have rules, laws, and institutions such as marriage.
+Though habituation to various 'things' may at least partially explain the 60%+ divorce rate in modern society.
+The grass is greener and such...

 Seriously, the entire brain and behavior story is far more complex than just one neurotransmitter and its reward pathway.
 But the pursuit of this particular 'substance' is clearly correlated with anxiety, obesity, and general increasing of conspicuous consumption in our society.
-(1) We did not evolve in such a world, where every waking moment carries its own microemergency.
-Prolonged exposure to such conditions tends to confuse our ancient protective mechanisms, exhausting the bodys stress arousal systems and lowers our resistance to disease.
-Our success is making many of us sick.

-That dopamine is directly involved is pretty clear.
+(1) That dopamine is directly involved is pretty clear.
 Parkinsons Disease is a condition where dopamine is lacking in an area of the brain necessary for motor coordination.
 Here is a fMRI photo of dopamine levels of a Parkinsons patient vs. a control.
-The Parkinsons drug, Mirapex, increases dopamine levels in that area of the brain, but since pills are not lasers, it also increases dopamine in the reward pathways (and other areas).
+The Parkinsons drug, Mirapex, increases dopamine levels in that area of the brain, but since pills are not lasers, it also increases dopamine in other areas of the body, including (surprise) the reward pathways.
 There are numerous lawsuits currently pending by Parkinsons patients who after taking the drug, developed sex, gambling, shopping and overeating compulsions (Journal of Neurology Sep 2005).